RaymondArthur/pythonTicTacToe/README.md

 * check the board for a 'win' or a 'draw'

 It was a fun project that helped solidify the learnings from chapter 5 of "Automate the boring stuff".

+# Input Checking
+Please note I have not perfected the game (e.g. I don't error-check user input) because the purpose of this projectwas to solidy my understanding of dictionaries.